 But we need to exercise, to get out and get some fresh air and sunshine.
 So we walk.
 And we walk.
 And we walk some more.
 We can’t walk in parks.
 We can’t walk on the beaches.
 We can’t hike in the mountains or even on hills, for that matter.
 But still, those of us who are mobile will strap on our sneakers and get outside, even for a ten-minute trek.
 I have always wished to own acres of land, a private place where I could walk all the time.
 Wouldn’t that be nice right about now?

 I’m just thankful to have a small backyard and an even smaller front yard.
-There’s a swimming pool in the back, which I will be ever so grateful for this summer, and I do believe this thing is going to drag into the warm months.
+There’s a swimming pool in the back, which I will be ever so grateful for this summer, and I do believe this thing is going to drag into the summer months.
 I feel sorry for people who are crammed into tiny apartments, trailers, or living outdoors.
 I am fortunate to have a roof over my head where I can wait out this virus.

 But Walmart pharmacy doesn’t have a delivery service, so I braved the store.
 There were fewer people than the last time I ventured in three weeks ago.
 Some items were still totally removed from shelves, namely toilet paper, hand sanitizer, and hand wipes.
 But paper towels, a few packs anyway, were in the store.
 I grabbed one, which is the limit.

 I am anxious now when shopping for groceries, so I tend to rush through.
 I got about 90 percent of what I had come in for and grabbed a few items I didn’t.
 I’ve been making dinner every night lately, and it’s actually something I look forward to–the cooking routine as well as the eating.
 And I want to make food we all really like.
 Fresh meat and chicken are still in stores, thankfully, and so are fresh vegetables.
 I can make plenty of good meals out of what I brought home yesterday.